-- Approximate number of people living in England and Wales with Down syndrome 37,090
+- Approximate number of people living in England and Wales with Down syndrome is 41,700.

-- estimated 775 Babies born with Down syndrome in England and Wales in 2012
+- Estimated number of babies born with Down syndrome in England and Wales in 2018 was approximately 762.

-- Overall prevalence including all prenatal and postnatal diagnoses has risen since 1989, likely to be due to both increasing maternal age, and early diagnosis of pregnancies that may be non viable
+- Overall prevalence including all prenatal and postnatal diagnoses has risen since 1989, likely due to both increasing maternal age, and early diagnosis of pregnancies that may be non-viable.

-- Live birth rate has not increased since 1989
+- Live birth rate has remained largely stable since 2005

-- 90% of affected pregnancies diagnosed antenatally are terminated
+- 85.2% of affected pregnancies diagnosed antenatally were terminated in 2018.

 Presentations at DSMIG Meetings

 Materials from this meeting are available for members only who need to log in to access them.
 For details on how to become a member click here.

 Public Health England, NCARDRS statistics 2017: summary report (updated 12 August 2020). https://www.gov.uk/government/publications/ncardrs-congenital-anomaly-annual-data/ncardrs-statistics-2017-summary-report#downs-syndrome-edwards-syndrome-and-pataus-syndrome-2017